 - How can I participate in the Common Reading Experience if I’m not a first-year student?
 How can I get a copy of the book?

-- Why is the story of Henrietta Lacks so important?
+- Why is The Complete Persepolis so important?

-- Where is Henrietta’s family today, and how have they reacted to the book?
+- How has Marjane Satrapi’s family reacted to the book?

 - What messages should be taken from the story?